 This downregulation of AMPAr may be due to a neurochemical group known as dynorphins or just ‘dynorphin’.
 In mice, the removal of dynorphin genes prevents the age-related loss of specific AMPAr subunits, Glur1 and Glur2, in the hippocampus of rats (Ménard, Herzog, Schwarzer, & Quirion 2014).
 When AMPAr downregulates, this may somehow allow beta-amyloid to build up, although how this happens isn’t totally clear.
 It may be that AMPAr activity normally accelerates beta-amyloid removal by altering the NMDAr dynamics.
 This is speculation and an area that needs further research.

 Dynorphin is also implicated in schizophrenia and Down’s syndrome as well.
-Schizophrenia shows elevated dynorphin (Heikkilä, Rimón, & Ternius, 1990), accelerated brain aging (Hajek, Franke, Kolenic et al 2019), and elevated beta-amyloid (Religa, Laudon, Styczynska et al 2003).
-The same pattern is found in Down’s syndrome, at least with elevated dynorphin (Risser, You, Cairns et al 1996) and elevated beta-amyloid (Lott, Head, Doran, & Busciglio 2006).
+Schizophrenia shows elevated dynorphin (Heikkilä, Rimón, & Ternius, 1990) and accelerated brain aging (Hajek, Franke, Kolenic et al 2019).
+The same pattern is found in Down’s syndrome, with elevated dynorphin (Risser, You, Cairns et al 1996) and even elevated beta-amyloid (Lott, Head, Doran, & Busciglio 2006).
 Dynorphin has been associated to cognitive decline in multiple states: with aging (Ménard, Herzog, Schwarzer, & Quirion 2014), with alcohol use (Kuzmin, Chefer, Bazov et al 2013), with stress (Carey, Lyons, Shay et al 2009), and with a painful condition of the teeth (Yamada, Ono, Kubo et al 2013).
-The anti-cognitive effects of dynorphin are likely due to its ability to suppress plasticity (Wagner, Terman, & Chavkin 1993), block NMDAr (Chen, Gu & Huang 1995), and reduce glutamate release (Wagner, Terman, & Chavkin 1993).These patterns of dynorphin increasing, AMPAr function declining and rising beta-amyloid in these three conditions involve learning and memory impairments suggest that there may be a common series of mechanisms implicated in general cognitive dysfunction and disorders involving cognitive dysfunction.
+The anti-cognitive effects of dynorphin are likely due to its ability to suppress plasticity (Wagner, Terman, & Chavkin 1993), block NMDAr (Chen, Gu & Huang 1995), and reduce glutamate release (Wagner, Terman, & Chavkin 1993).These patterns of dynorphin increasing, AMPAr function declining and rising beta-amyloid in these conditions involve learning and memory impairments suggest that there may be a convergent series of mechanisms implicated in general cognitive dysfunction and disorders involving cognitive dysfunction.

 In the future, flicker tests could be used as biomarkers in relevance to cognitive function, much like we use markers like eye dilation.
 It could signify pharmacological mechanisms underlying cognitive dysfunction, which would suggest that the problem can be attenuated.